knpuniversity/blog/rest-revisited.md

 I POST to create a new user resource.
 The response contains a 201 status code with a ``Location`` header to ``/users/5``, but no rel.

-After talking with `Luke Stokes`_, he pointed out that in order to even know *how* to POST to create the user, a human would have needed to look at the documentation for the users rel (something like ``https://api.example.com/rels/users``, which we would have discovered by walking the API).
+After talking with [Luke Stokes](https://twitter.com/lukestokes), he pointed out that in order to even know *how* to POST to create the user, a human would have needed to look at the documentation for the users rel (something like ``https://api.example.com/rels/users``, which we would have discovered by walking the API).
 As long as that documentation